davidgasquez/handbook/Curiosity.md

 - Never stop [[learning]], practice [[Thinking|rational thinking]] and internalize [[mental models]] and other concepts that will help you think more effectively.
 - Knowledge is a powerful tool.
 The more you [feel like a noob](http://paulgraham.com/noob.html), the better.
 Feeling stupid now is better than feeling stupid in 10 years.
 - [Reality has a surprising amount of detail](http://johnsalvatier.org/blog/2017/reality-has-a-surprising-amount-of-detail).
 Knowing more about the world makes you enjoy it more.
 [Understanding how music is made increases the pleasure you get from music](https://youtu.be/JbVfcZxfIZo).
+  - Real things exist in essentially infinite resolution.
+[Looking closer always reveals more, and it’s often not what you’d expect](https://www.raptitude.com/2023/10/the-truth-is-always-made-of-details/).
 - Do stuff!
 Whatever is you work on, is worthwhile as long as you share your learnings.
 In the worst case, if your [[ideas]] don't work out, the community will learn why that approach doesn't make sense.
   - Remix ideas.
 Ideas are impacted by [[evolution]].
 The most useful ones survive and evolve.
 [Innovation is product of the combinations of ideas](https://youtu.be/XUAIIQFoufs).
 Everything is a remix!
   - Fail early and often.
 There is only one guaranteed way you'll won't get something you want, and that's not to pursue it.
 [Mistakes](https://meta.wikimedia.org/wiki/So_you%27ve_made_a_mistake_and_it%27s_public...) are the portals of discovery.